 “A very musical conductor, has a presence that makes you look at him – even from the point of view of an audience.”

 “Good story characters, musical, has an especially vocal legato.
 Has outstandingly well-performed concrete beginnings (a conductor!).”

 “A well-chosen programme performed with musicality and an understanding of the music.
 You created, and captured, a wonderful atmosphere through the quality of vocal sound and the musicality of interpretation.”

-As a choirmaster Sander Tamm has managed many various project choirs: the Estonian Philharmonic Chamber Choir, the Nargen Festival Choir, the Choir of Estonian Academy of Music and Theatre, the project choir for Eric Whitacre’s author concert, the project choir of the Estonian Mixed Choirs’ Association for their summer camp, the E Stuudio Chamber Choir, the E Stuudio Youth Choir, the Male Choir of Tallinn Technical University, and the Chamber Choir Voces Musicales.
+As an assistant conductor Sander Tamm has managed many various project choirs: the Estonian Philharmonic Chamber Choir, the Nargen Festival Choir, the Choir of Estonian Academy of Music and Theatre, the project choir for Eric Whitacre’s author concert, the project choir of the Estonian Mixed Choirs’ Association for their summer camp, the E Stuudio Chamber Choir, the E Stuudio Youth Choir, the Male Choir of Tallinn Technical University, and the Chamber Choir Voces Musicales.
 Sander Tamm has also stepped up as a conductor at several song festivals: Conductor for the boys’ and women’s choirs at Virumaa Song Festival “Open the gates of Viru”, and a conductor for the 17th Baltic Students’ Song Festival “Gaudeamus” at Daugavpils.

 During the season of 2013/2014 Sander Tamm was the guest conductor for the Estonian National Male Choir.